This article originally appeared on VICE UK.

 - There is no requirement for a man or woman to admit guilt before being given a prostitutes caution and there is no right of appeal.

 So sex workers suspected of soliciting (it's legal to buy and sell sex in the UK, but illegal to solicit or work together as a group in a flat) can be slapped with a caution, even if there's not enough evidence to take the matter to court.
 Want to call foul?
 Tough: there's no right of appeal.

 Cautions remain on your record.
 If you want to go into work that requires you to interact with children or vulnerable adults (i.e. most care jobs), cautions will show up on an enhanced Disclosure and Barring Service (DBS) check (previously called a Criminal Records Bureau, or CRB, check).
 And if a potential employer sees you've got cautions, there's a good chance you won't get the job.
 In some cases, it's probably not even worth applying.

-Joanne, in her forties, is the primary carer for her severely disabled daughter.
+Joanne, in her 40s, is the primary caregiver for her severely disabled daughter.
 Sex work, she says, is simply a way of putting food on the table when choices are limited.